bordaigorl/sublime-non-text-files/Readme.md

 There is an option to turn off previews for binary files and options to open files with their default external applications.

+If you like this plugin and would like to support its development please consider donating through a [paypal donation][paypal].

+## Changelog

+**v1.3**

++ "Open Externally" should now handle right click on sidebar correctly (fixes #2)

+**v1.2**

++ multiple matching patterns do not trigger open multiple times
++ double click behaviour is now more stable and predictable
++ preview closing is more reliable

 ## Installation

  1. Install [Sublime Text](http://www.sublimetext.com/)